dia-agrawal/TB-Classification/README.md

 It builds on Facebook’s AudioMAE implementation of Masked Autoencoders for audio, extending it with classification and triplet loss workflows.

 ### Before using Lightning Combined to train:
-Reference the lightning combined help file for customizable training through the CLI
+Reference the "lightning combined help" file for customizable training through the CLI
 ### Before using inference evaluation to evaluate or infer:
-Use the example usage file for customizable evaluation or inference through the CLI
+Use the "example usage" file for customizable evaluation or inference through the CLI